Selamawit-Alemu/portfolio-forecasting/README.md

 ## **Overview**

+Your previous README is a solid start.
+To refine it and make it fully reflect the completed work and professional standards required by your rubric, we need to update it to highlight your key deliverable: the interactive Streamlit dashboard.

+Here is a revised version of your README.md.
+It's more concise, clearly highlights the project's value, and provides all the necessary information for a professional submission.

+portfolio-forecasting

+Financial Time Series Analysis & Visualization

+Overview

-This project analyzes the historical performance, volatility, and risk metrics of three financial assets:
+This project delivers a comprehensive financial time series analysis and a professional, user-friendly dashboard.
+It analyzes the historical performance, volatility, and risk metrics of three financial assets:

 * **TSLA** – High-return, high-volatility growth stock
 * **BND** – Low-risk, stable bond fund
 * **SPY** – Moderate-risk, diversified S\&P 500 ETF
+The core deliverable is an interactive Streamlit dashboard that translates complex financial analysis into clear, actionable insights for a non-technical audience.

 The analysis includes: